-Properties owned by charities and community amateur sports clubs are not liable to empty property rates if the property's next use is likely to be wholly or mainly for charitable purposes or for the purposes of a sports club.
+Properties owned by charities and community amateur sports clubs are not liable to empty property rates, if the property's next use is likely to be wholly or mainly for charitable purposes.

-If your property is not capable of beneficial occupation - for instance, if it is in poor condition and cannot be economically repaired - your valuation officer may judge that it should be taken out of the rating list altogether.
-Please be aware that if the state of your property is damaged for the purposes of avoiding rates, under new anti-avoidance legislation introduced by the government your valuation officer will be required to disregard the change in the property's state when assessing its rateable value.
+If your property is not capable of beneficial occupation - for instance, if it is in poor condition and cannot be economically repaired - the Valuation Office Agency may judge that it should be taken out of the rating list altogether.
+Please be aware that if the state of your property is damaged for the purposes of avoiding rates, under new anti-avoidance legislation introduced by the government, the valuation officer will be required to disregard the change in the property's state when assessing its rateable value.
 For example, if the roof is removed from an empty property for the purpose of avoiding rates, it may be valued as if the roof had not been removed.

-If a property is only partly occupied, the billing authority has discretion to request that the valuation officer apportions the property's rateable value between its occupied and unoccupied parts.
+If a property is only partly occupied, the billing authority has discretion to request that the valuation office apportions the property's rateable value between its occupied and unoccupied parts.

 A property becomes liable to unoccupied rates when on any day all of the conditions set out below are fulfilled.

 - The whole of the property is unoccupied

 - The person who is liable to pay the unoccupied property rates is entitled to possession of the whole property